sapcc/terraform-provider-ccloud/website/docs/r/endpoint_quota_v1.html.markdown

 ---
-layout: "ccloud"
+layout: "sci"
-page_title: "Converged Cloud: ccloud_endpoint_quota_v1"
+page_title: "SAP Cloud Infrastructure: sci_endpoint_quota_v1"
-sidebar_current: "docs-ccloud-resource-endpoint-quota-v1"
+sidebar_current: "docs-sci-resource-endpoint-quota-v1"
 description: |-
   Manage quotas for Archer endpoints and services.
 ---

-# ccloud\_endpoint\_quota\_v1
+# sci\_endpoint\_quota\_v1

-Use this resource to create, manage, and delete quotas for endpoints and services within the Converged Cloud environment.
+Use this resource to create, manage, and delete quotas for endpoints and services within the SAP Cloud Infrastructure environment.

 ~> **Note:** This resource can be used only by OpenStack cloud administrators.